His demeanour exuded optimism as he addressed a group of eager teenagers.

 “At the time, I lived in a one bedroom house with my Gogo, our walls were naked, not even a lick of paint!
 We had no running water apart from the outside tap, placed at the back of the house, next to the outside toilet.

 On the radio, regular warnings were being issued of the water restrictions, level two as I recall.
 Yet all I could think was how irrelevant it was to the community in which I lived.
 I mean how much water could one waste with only one tap.
-Our water was already restricted to three kettle fulls a day.
+Our water was already restricted to two loo flushes and the kettle filled three times a day.
 One for a morning wash and coffee.
 One for a quick splash before bedtime, and one for cooking and dishes?
-Then of course our weekly laundry that my Gogo washed in hand basin filled with water twice, one for washing and the other for rinsing.”
+Then of course our weekly laundry that my Gogo washed in a hand basin filled with water twice, one for washing and the other for rinsing.”

 The gasp from the teenagers where audible, even though they were miles apart, shocked that the man in front of them grew up in such depriving conditions.